Earthsong Explorers Forest School in Hickory, NC

 In cases of hazardous road conditions—such as flooding or ice—we may cancel classes, following guidance from local county recommendations.

-Each group has two adult guides and a maximum of 10-12 children, allowing for close supervision and meaningful relationships.
+We have 3 adult guides each day with a maximum of 15 children, allowing for close supervision and meaningful relationships.

-We provide learning materials, but children should come dressed for the weather and bring a water bottle, snack, and a change of clothes.
+We provide learning materials, but children should come dressed for the weather and bring a water bottle and a change of clothes.
 A small backpack is helpful for carrying these items on our hikes.

-While we are not affiliated with any religion or specific spiritual belief system, our philosophy honors the deep connection between humans and the Earth, encouraging children to develop reverence, respect, and a sense of belonging in the natural world.
+Earthsong Explorers is not affiliated with any religion or specific spiritual belief system.
+Our philosophy is rooted in nature-based education, honoring the deep connection between humans and the Earth.

-We strive to create an inclusive, supportive environment where all children can thrive.
+We are deeply committed to creating an inclusive, supportive environment where all children can thrive.
 Nature-based settings can be especially beneficial for neurodivergent children—including those with autism or ADHD—by offering space to move, explore, and regulate at their own pace.

 Every child is unique, so we encourage you to reach out and share your child’s specific needs.
 Together, we can explore our capacity to serve your family.

 Yes.
-For summer camp, enroll one child at regular price and receive a 75% discount on all siblings enrolled the same week.
-For fall, the 75% discount applies to siblings enrolled 5 days a week.
+For summer camp, enroll one child at regular price and receive a 20% discount on all siblings enrolled the same week.

 We’re excited to be developing a unique offering for families: Parenting Workshops on Playwork—right in the forest, alongside your children.